 But just because maltodextrin can be gluten-free necessarily doesn’t mean you want it to be a regular part of your diet.
 Gluten-free or not, maltodextrin is a highly processed food with a high glycemic index.
 In other words, your body sees maltodextrin as a refined carbohydrate.
 Consumption can spike your blood sugar, so those with diabetes or blood sugar management concerns should consume maltodextrin with caution.

 In addition, research shows that maltodextrin can negatively impact gut health.
-For example, one study showed that maltodextrin can alter the composition of your gut bacteria in a way that makes you more susceptible to disease.
+For example, one study showed that maltodextrin could alter the composition of your gut bacteria in a way that makes you more susceptible to disease.
 It does this by suppressing the growth of the beneficial bacteria in your digestive system that support immune system function.
 The same study showed that maltodextrin can increase the growth of bad bacteria like E. coli in the gut.
 Overgrowths of bad bacteria are associated with autoimmune disorders like Crohn’s disease.

 Another study acknowledges that maltodextrin impairs cellular antibacterial responses and suppresses intestinal antimicrobial defense mechanisms.
 The researchers postulate that maltodextrin contributes to intestinal inflammation which can lead to inflammatory bowel disease.